Delta012/Dragonborn/README.md

 # Dragonborn - Shouts Perk Tree

+Dragonborn is a completely standalone perk tree focused on shouts.
+The perks are only accessible if The Way of the Voice quest is completed, through the power Ysmir Meditation.

-Dragonborn - Shouts Perk Tree is a standalone perk tree designed to be paired with Forceful Tongue - Shouts Overhaul, but doesn’t require it.
+Dragonborn is designed to work alongside Forceful Tongue, but doesn't require it.